 - help build a stable community of long-term residents in our downtowns and other neighborhoods.

-Under this Act, funding was allocated through the General Assembly to DSHA for the purpose of establishing and administering the DDD Grant Program.
-Investors who make Qualified Real Property Investments (QRPI) to commercial, industrial, residential, and mixed-use buildings or facilities may apply to DSHA for a DDD Grant.
+Under this Act, funding was allocated through the General Assembly to DSHA for the purpose of establishing and administering the DDD Rebate Program.
+Investors who make Qualified Real Property Investments (QRPI) to commercial, industrial, residential, and mixed-use buildings or facilities may apply to DSHA for a DDD Rebate.

-To be Eligible to Apply for a DDD Grant
+To be Eligible to Apply for a DDD Rebate

-- The QRPI must be made within the boundaries of a designated DDD.
+- The QRPI must be made within the boundary of a designated DDD.

 - The QRPI must be made in conformance with the approved District plan.

-- The QRPI must be in excess of the required MQIT (deductible) and minimum QRPI for the specific set-aside.
+- The QRPI must be in excess of the required Minimum Qualified Investment Threshold (MQIT).